• Skip to primary navigation

 Ground turkey is merely used as a substitute for minced beef.

-If you find it boring, you can enhance the flavors of ground turkey by adding different spices and condiments.
+If you find it boring, you can improve the flavors of ground turkey by adding different spices and condiments.

-This will elevate the eating experience, and your ground turkey will not taste as stale.
+This will improve the eating experience, and your ground turkey will not taste as stale.

 One similar form of food we can compare ground turkey with is ground chicken.